-Budapest, Hungary – Welcome to the second part of our interview series on what it looks like to watch democracy slipping away, and what can be done to stop it.
+Budapest, Hungary – Welcome to the second part of our Hungarian interview series on what it looks like to witness the democratic backsliding and rise of authoritarianism, and what can be done to stop it.
 If you missed part one, check it out here.

 What you mentioned about the bells not really going off until a few years after Orbán won in 2010, is very interesting.